Quantum-accelerated algorithms for generating random primitive polynomials over finite fields: Algorithms

 \bgfg[t]

 \edfg

-Now the main question is what is the probability that we successfully obtain $\frac{N}{r}$.
-Numerical results imply that probability is sensitive to $r$ and the case $L=2$ is depicted in \myfig{gcd}, we can see our success probability is generally much larger than $0.6$.
+Now the main question to determine the probability that we successfully obtain $\frac{N}{r}$.
+Numerical results indicate that this probability is sensitive to $r$ and the case $L=2$ is depicted in \myfig{gcd}.
+As shown, the success probability is generally much larger than $0.6$.
 For more general results, it's complicated to draw useful conclusions from $GCD(N,l_1,l_2,\ \cdots,l_L)$ directly.
-To simplify our analysis, let $\mathscr{P}_r(L)$ denote the probability that $GCD(l_1,l_2,$ $\cdots,l_L)=\frac{2^n-1}{r}$ for any $L\geq 2$, which obviously equals to that of $L$ random integers from $\{1,2,\cdots,r\}$ being co-prime.
-Note here $\mathscr{P}_r(L)$ won't be larger than our success probability of obtaining $N/r$ by repeating our algorithm $L$ times.
+To simplify our analysis, let $\mathscr{P}_r(L)$ denote the probability that $GCD(l_1,l_2,$ $\cdots,l_L)=\frac{2^n-1}{r}$ for any $L\geq 2$.
+This probability is obviously equal to that of $L$ random integers from $\{1,2,\cdots,r\}$ being co-prime and it won't be larger than the success probability of obtaining $\frac{N}{r}$ by repeating our algorithm $L$ times.